eHealthAfrica/aether-bootstrap/api-auth/service/README.md

 # Service

-A service represents an application and defines a set of public and protected urls and the route to access to them.
+A service represents an application and defines a set of public and protected URLs and the route to access to them.

 The expected format for each service file is: